eleriaqueen/pso-highres-ui/README.md

 [![GPOP8-P-22.png](https://i.postimg.cc/tCkdFghH/GPOP8-P-22.png)](https://postimg.cc/QHBW3h46)

 ## Production Logos
-Sonic Team logo was taken from Logopedia -> logos.fandom.com SEGA, Sofdec, ADX logos were taken from SegaRetro -> segaretro.org
+Sonic Team logo was taken from logos.fandom.com
+SEGA, Sofdec, ADX logos were taken from segaretro.org

-They have been adjusted and recolored to fit this project.
+They have been adjusted and re-coloured where needed to fit this project.

+## Support me
+paypal.me/eleriaqueen